pretix/pretix-docs/docs/guides/widget.md

 </pretix-widget>
 ```

-This works for the pretix button as well, if you also specify a product.
+This works for the pretix Button as well, if you also specify a product.

 As data attributes are reactive, you can change them with JavaScript as well.
 Please note that once the user started the checkout process, we do not update the data-attributes in the existing checkout process to not interrupt the checkout UX.